solventrix/HONEUR_eCRF/README.md

 ### Suggested strategy

-Use master as the ‘core’ application, and then maintain a branches from that for each deployment.
-Using Git tags, use numbered releases on master and make merges down into each deployment branch at each tagged release.
+Use master as the ‘core’ application, and then maintain a branch from that for each deployment.
+Using Git tags, use numbered releases on master and make merges out into each deployment branch at each tagged release.
 Re-tag each deployment at merge time.

 ### An example: minor customisation for two deployments.